heyoka/faxe-docs/docs/nodes/flowdata/batch.md

 .timeout(3s)
 ```

-The second example will output a batch with 5 points.
+The second example will output a batch with a maximum of 5 points.
 A data-batch message will be emitted, if either 5 points have been collected
 or 3 seconds have past since the first data-point came in.